TomFrankly/pipedream-notion-voice-notes/helpers/instructions.md

 **Are you a creator?**

 My [Creator's Companion](https://thomasjfrank.com/creators-companion/) template includes a ton of features that will help you make better-performing content and optimize your production process.
 There's even a version that includes Ultimate Brain, so you can easily use this workflow to create notes whenever you have an idea for a new video or piece of content.

-*P.S. – This free workflow took hundreds of hours to build.
-If you'd like to support my work, buying one of my templates is the best way to do so!*

 ## Instructions